mikependon/RepoDB/RepoDb.SqlServer/README.md

 RepoDb is an ORM that bridge the gaps between micro-ORMs and macro-ORMs.
 It helps the developer to simplify the switch-over of when to use the “basic” and “advance” operations during the development.

-Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
-As long as the database connection is open, the developers can do all the activities towards the database.

 ## Important Pages

 - [GitHub Home Page](https://github.com/mikependon/RepoDb) - to learn more about the core library.